 Barney is our newest male addition.
 He was imported from Scotland.
 He is a gorgeous red dog.
 He is a compact little whirlwind of energy when he’s hunting.
 He can jump over a tall fence without breaking stride.
 He has a very nice pedigree.
 It’s going to be interesting to see what color his puppies are.
 His dad was golden who came out of a black and chocolate dog.
 His mom was red and came out of a golden and black dog.
 His great-grandparents were black, black, chocolate, black, black & white, golden, black, and black.
 Too bad there’s not a way to predict their color.

 Omachie Beinn Dearg

-Billy is the newest male imported from England.
+Billy was imported from England.
 He’s gorgeous.
 The pictures don’t do him justice.
-And is the sweetest, happiest dog.
+He is the sweetest, happiest dog.
 The breeder said he’s fantastic in the field, but he has a tendency to get excited and whimper before being released to retrieve a bird and got disqualified in British field trials for doing that.
-That’s not an issue over here!
+That’s not an issue over here.
 He’s exactly what we’ve been looking for.
 He has a truly impressive pedigree and is unbelievably fast.

 RETIRED DOGS GO TO GOOD HOMES AND HUNTING PLANTATIONS WHERE THEY’LL LIVE OUT THEIR BEST YEARS YET